If you are thinking of buying a family caravan read our list of 10 things that you might want to consider before you buy.

 To do this, we're using a Compass Casita 586 caravan, which we've nicknamed Casper.

-So now that we’ve been using a caravan quite a bit, here are our thoughts of things to look for in a family caravan.
+So now that we've been using a caravan quite a bit, here are our thoughts on things to look for in a family caravan.

 5 Essential Things to Consider When Getting a Caravan

 We're going to miss out on the obvious of checking that your car can tow the caravan and that you have somewhere to store your caravan.

 Instead, we'll jump into the caravan's features that we've found really useful.

 First off, we really like the layout of the Compass Casita 586.

 We had spent some time looking at different caravan layouts and knew this layout would suit us.
 And it has.